adelansari/fs13-FullStack-ecommerce/README.md

 - Setting up react router: `npm install react-router-dom`
 - Adding Nav Links to header and styling
 - Fetching data with axios: `npm install axios` on component load
+- Adding a product detail page + styling

+## Creating a debugger
+Here I will try to create a debugger and implement error handling